paraspell/docs/docs/links.md

 ### XCM-SDK
 [SDK link](https://github.com/paraspell/xcm-tools/tree/main/packages/sdk) |
-The SDK unifies various pallets, including `XCM`, `HRMP`, and `Asset pallet`, in a cohesive manner.
-It supports all XCM-compatible Parachains within both the Kusama and Polkadot ecosystems and is designed for ease of implementation, abstracting much of the complex logic and requiring only a few simple, user-friendly inputs.
+The SDK unifies various pallets, including `XCM`, and `Asset pallet`, in a cohesive manner.
+It supports all XCM-compatible Parachains within the Kusama and the Polkadot ecosystems and is designed for ease of implementation, abstracting much of the complex logic and requiring only a few simple, user-friendly inputs.

 ### XCM-Analyser
 [Analyser link](https://github.com/paraspell/xcm-tools/tree/main/packages/xcm-analyser) |